Skip to main content

 Performance Improvements

-• 2.8x speedup over Flash Attention 1 for forward pass
+• ~2x speedup over Flash Attention 1

-• Better hardware utilization: 50-70% of peak FLOPS achieved
+• Better hardware utilization: 50-73% of peak A100 FLOPs achieved

 These improvements become even more significant with longer sequences.
 For 65K context lengths, Flash Attention 2 enables training that would otherwise be impossible due to memory constraints.